 Everyone’s situation is different.
 It’s important to evaluate and be realistic about your own circumstances.

-I have been working on my books and I have two updates and one new book to tell you about.
+I have been working on my books and I have two updates to tell you about.

 My newest book, “Flourish or Fade: A guide to total well-being for women at midlife and beyond” (2021) is now available in hardcover!
 This is the first book that I have been able to make into a hardcover version.
 Amazon had approached me to see if I would be interested in trying out this new feature they were offering, so I took them up on it.
 Let me know if you decided to get a copy of it in hardcover.
 I would love to know what you think.